1602/compound/docs/sources/markdown/asset-compiler.md

 ## Compiler Specific Configuration

-### stylus:
+### Stylus:
-when using stylus you may want to use some custom configurations as described here: http://learnboost.github.com/stylus/docs/js.html
+When using stylus you may want to use some custom configurations as described here: http://learnboost.github.com/stylus/docs/js.html

 `/config/environment.js`